-Laser Pointers, Electronic Games, Earphones, internet enabled phones/devices/watches
+Cell Phones, Internet enabled devices/watches, Laser Pointers, Electronic Games, Earphones,

 - 1. If any of these items are found with a student, they will be taken away and a parent will be called to pick them up.
 A detention will be issued. - 2.
-The possession or use of an electronic device during school hours/school activities may be deemed a suspendable offense by the Administration. - 3.
+The possession or use of an electronic device during school hours/school activities may result in a consequence of demerit, detention, or a suspension at the discretion of the Administration. - 3.
 Cell phones/internet enabled watches/devices If a parent chooses to allow a child to bring a cell phone/internet enabled watch or device to school, it must be turned off and kept in a backpack or locker and should not be seen during school hours.
 Cell phones/internet enabled watches/devices cannot be audible or visible during the school day.
 If a student fails to follow these rules, then #1 and/or #2 above will take place.